hyotang666/xp/README.md

 This repository is farked of [yitzchak/xp](https://github.com/yitzchak/xp).
 The goal is to support asdf and current lisp implementations e.g. sbcl, ccl, clisp, ecl...

+In order to support abcl who has a package named "XP" already, the name is changed to "PXP" which stands in "Portable XP".
+This is a kludge, so may rename again in the future.

 ## TODO
 NOTE: Not "Critical bug" is the bug about indentation and newlining.
 Such bugs do not break read/print identity.